Moqume/Background-Manager-WP/readme.txt

 == Screenshots ==

-1. A full-screen background behind the TwentyEleven theme, with the a thumbnail preview in the lower-right corner
+1. A full-screen background behind the TwentyEleven theme, with the a thumbnail preview in the lower-left corner
 2. Editing an Image Set within Background Manager

 == Changelog ==

+= 0.9.1 =

+* Added: Better handling of PHP versions older than 5.3, which before caused confusion due to cryptic error messages
+* Fixed: Overlay images not shown where 'Fileinfo' PHP extension was disabled

-= 0.9 =
+= 0.9 (December 30, 2011) =
 * Public BETA release of the plugin